Thanatisia/SharedSpace/Docs/Linux/commands/test.md

                     ```bash
                     test -e FILE
                     ```
-                - Check if file exists and is a file : '-f' flag
+                - Check if file exists and is a file : '-f' flag; Returns false for a directory
                     ```bash
                     test -f FILE
                     ```